readthedocs/readthedocs.org/docs/dev/design/file-tree-diff.rst

 Possible issues
 ---------------

+In the case that we use a manifest, hashing the contents of the files may add some overhead to the build.

-Even if we don't download files from S3, we are still making calls to S3, and AWS charges for those calls.
+In the case that we use ``rclone``, even if we don't download files from S3, we are still making calls to S3, and AWS charges for those calls.
 But since we are doing this on demand, and we can cache the results, we can minimize the costs (maybe is not that much).